 Growth in the US dental industry is expected to double in the next five years to over $30 Billion.
-Several factors contribute to this prediction: an aging population, the growing popularity of cosmetic procedures, and – a topic near and dear to our hearts – advancements in dental technology.
+Several factors contribute to this prediction: an aging population, the growing popularity of cosmetic procedures, and – a topic near and dear to our hearts – advances in dental technology.
 What trends in dentistry will this bring?

 As we found in a recent survey of dental practitioners across the US, there are challenges to reaching this growth.
 Staffing, for example, is exponentially more difficult than before the COVID-19 pandemic.
 An American Dental Association (ADA) survey found that 75% of solo dentist practices who are hiring said recruiting dental hygienists is now “extremely challenging” compared to before the pandemic.